Top 20 Things to Know About NY Paid Family Leave

 - As such, it covers all those employees who currently get DBL through their employment.

 - Paid Family Leave phases in over 4 years with a gradually increasing benefit amount and duration.
-Benefits are calculated according to the following chart for full-time employees (as well as part-time**** employees taking paid leave in weekly increments.)
-Full-time employment assumes 5 work days per week:
+Benefit chart for employees taking leave in weekly increments:

 |Benefit Stage Effective Date*